-The 2012 Summer Program includes seven (7) Institutes for university faculty in the following thematic areas: Institute on U.S. Culture and Society; American Politics and Political Thought; Contemporary American Literature; U.S. Foreign Policy; Journalism and Media; Religious Pluralism in the United States and Secondary Education.
+The 2013 Summer Program includes six Institutes for university faculty in the following thematic areas: Institute on U.S. Culture and Society; American Politics and Political Thought; Contemporary American Literature; U.S. Foreign Policy; Journalism and Media; Religious Pluralism in the United States.

 Institute on U.S. Culture and Society will provide a multinational group of 18 foreign university faculty and other specialists with a deeper understanding of U.S. society, culture, values and institutions.
 The program examines the ethnic, racial, economic, political, and religious contexts in which various cultures have manifested themselves in U.S. society, and the ways in which these cultures have influenced both social movements and historical epochs throughout U.S. history.
 The program will draw from a diverse disciplinary base, and will itself provide a model of how a foreign university might approach the study of U.S. culture and society.
-Pending grant approval, the institute will be hosted by New York University.

 Institute on American Politics and Political Thought will provide a multinational group of 18 foreign university faculty with a deeper understanding of U.S. political institutions and major currents in American political thought.
 The institute will provide the participants insight into how intellectual and political movements have influenced modern American political institutions.
 The institute will provide an overview of political thought during the founding period (constitutional foundations), and the development and current functioning of the American presidency, Congress and the federal judiciary.
 The examination of political institutions will include the electoral system, political parties and interest groups, the civil service system, media and think tanks, and the welfare/regulatory state.
 The institute will address modern political and cultural issues in the United States (including but not limited to civil rights, women's rights, immigration, etc.), and the significance of public discourse in the formulation of public policy.
-Pending grant approval, the institute will be hosted by the University of Massachusetts, Amherst.

 Institute on Contemporary American Literature will provide a multinational group of up to 18 foreign university faculty and scholars with a deeper understanding of U.S. society and culture, past and present, through an examination of contemporary American literature.
 Its purpose is twofold: to explore contemporary American writers and writing in a variety of genres; and to suggest how the themes explored in those works reflect larger currents within contemporary American society and culture.
 The program will explore the diversity of the American literary landscape, examining how major contemporary writers, schools and movements reflect the traditions of the American literary canon.
 At the same time, the program will expose participants to writers who represent a departure from that tradition, and who are establishing new directions for American literature.
-Pending grant approval, the institute will be hosted by the University of Louisville.

 Institute on U.S. Foreign Policy will provide a multinational group of 18 foreign university faculty and scholars with a deeper understanding of how U.S. foreign policy is formulated and implemented with an emphasis on the post Cold War period.
 This institute will begin with a review of the historical development of U.S. foreign policy and cover significant events, individuals, and philosophies that have dominated U.S. foreign policy.
 In addition, the institute will explain the role of key players in the field of foreign policy, including the executive and legislative branches, the media, public opinion, think-tanks, non-governmental and international organizations and how these players debate, cooperate, influence policy, and are held accountable.
-Pending grant approval, the institute will be hosted by the University of Florida.